bensahagun/demorepo/README.md

 ### Apps and Packages

-- `dashboard`: built on Vite SPA in React v18, the platform to manage the passports
+- `dashboard`: built on Vite SPA in React v18, the platform to manage the products
-- `passport`: built on NextJS^15 app router, this handles the production passports
+- `web-app`: built on NextJS^15 app router, this handles the production products
-- `prototypes`: built on NextJS^15 app router, contains demo passports
 - `design-system`: built on Storybook + Vite, to preview our `ui` components
 - `@demo/ui`: our core UI components
 - `@demo/eslint-config`: ESLint configurations